 – SMU is home to 11,000 undergraduate and graduate students.
 The Lyle School currently enjoys enrollment of more than 1,000 undergraduate students and over 1,000 graduate students.

-– With and 11 – 1 student to faculty ratio students get the very best educational experience available with many opportunities to engage with faculty.
+– With an 11 – 1 student to faculty ratio, students get the very best educational experience available with many opportunities to engage with faculty.

-– The Lyle School currently provides undergraduate, master’s and doctoral degrees, with many specializations, through five academic departments 30% of our undergraduate students graduate with a second degree outside of engineering.
+– The Lyle School currently provides undergraduate, master’s and doctoral degrees, with many specializations, through five academic departments.
+More than 30% of our undergraduate students graduate with a second degree outside of engineering.